 Among the objects on display is tin-glazed earthware brought to Europe from the Middle East in the 8th century.
 Maiolica is what it’s called in Italy, where engravings and illustrations decorate it.
 Similar to Chinese porcelain, tin-glazed earthenware was produced in Delft, the Netherlands.

 In the museum, you can also see Chinese porcelain, which is dominated by blue and white.
 Typically, it has flower and bird motifs in the center.
-East Asian Ceramics at Musée Ariana make one of the best collections of Far Eastern art in Switzerland.
+East Asian Ceramics at Musée Ariana makes one of the best collections of Far Eastern art in Switzerland.

 Eventually, Europe started making porcelain too, centuries after Chinese porcelain was famous.
 The Meissen manufactory built very high-quality white porcelain, which is still around today.
 Meissen is famous for its matching services, Commedia dell’arte figures, and chinoiseries.
 France’s Sèvres also started making beautiful porcelain later in the 18th century.